 One thing to look out for though is that Quakestarter doesn’t work exactly the same as Quake Injector when it comes to choosing the name for a mod folder.
 Quakestarter will always use the name of the zipfile to determine the name of the folder, while Quake Injector may have other ideas.
 So to avoid confusion and wasted disk space on duplicate stuff, it’s best to eventually settle on using only one of these install methods.

 Once you’re familiar with how Quake maps and mods work, it’s not rocket science to install them yourself.
-The main two things to be aware of are 1) the best place to find singleplayer Quake content is at Quaddicted, and 2) you can also watch for new releases at the func_msgboard forum.
+The main three things to be aware of are 1) historically the best place to find singleplayer Quake content is at Quaddicted, 2) Slipgate Sightseer is a new community site with a lot of initial buzz, and 3) you can also watch for new releases at the func_msgboard forum.

 When you download an addon, it sometimes consists of a bunch of files that are meant to be placed inside a new mod folder in your Quake installation.
 If this is the case then there should be a readme file included that tells you this.
 (Usually it’s obvious anyway.)